tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 Record.RowTime was decorated with IgnoreByInsertsAttribute

-> ⚠  From version 1.0.0 the overriden from item names are pluralized, too.
+> ⚠  From version 1.0.0 the overridden from item names are pluralized, too.
 Join items are also affected by this breaking change.
 This breaking change can cause runtime exceptions for users updating from lower versions.
 In case that you have never used custom singular from-item names, your code won't be affected, see the example below:
 ```
 var contextOptions = new KSqlDBContextOptions(@"http:\\localhost:8088")